MrRobertPaulson/SevenSeas/README.md

 `pirate-qt-win.exe`

-To run the daemon for PirateChain:
+To run the daemon for MeowChain:
 `pirated`
-both pirated and pirate-cli are located in the src directory after successfully building
+both Meowd and Meow-cli are located in the src directory after successfully building

-To reset the PirateChain blockchain change into the *~/.komodo/PIRATE* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon
+To reset the MeowChain blockchain change into the *~/.komodo/Meow* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon

-To initiate a bootstrap download on the GUI wallet add bootstrap=1 to the PIRATE.conf file.
+To initiate a bootstrap download on the GUI wallet add bootstrap=1 to the Meow.conf file.

-**Pirate is based on Komodo which is unfinished and highly experimental.** Use at your own risk.
+**Meow is based on Komodo which is unfinished and highly experimental.** Use at your own risk.

 License
 -------